 Be sure the rice is piping hot all over when reheating it.
 To microwave, simply open the storage container and extract the lid.
 Allow the rice to restream for three to four minutes or until you see it is piping hot all throughout.
 As have mentioned earlier, serve immediately.
 It’s safe consuming the rice cold providing it has been stored and cooled properly.
 Never leave reheated rice sitting on your counter for too long; otherwise, food poisoning might probably occur.
 Some tend to reheat the rice repeatedly.
 Once is enough.
 This is not recommended and a good idea though!
 Doing so will only intensifies the danger of food poisoning.

 Always wash your hands thoroughly before cooking and preparing food.
 This is very crucial!
 Cool food immediately to further minimize the growth of bacteria.
 You can do it by (1) putting the rice directly in the freezer or fridge, or (2) dividing the rice into light food containers and then sealing them through a lid.

 Storing the Rice

 Have leftovers?
-Save them later by storing them in the refrigerator.
+Save them for later by storing them in the refrigerator.
 Cardboard take out containers might be tempting to use; however, they allow air to come into, which eventually makes leftover rice hard and chewy.
-Instead, transfer the cooked rice in a Ziplock plastic bag or airtight storage container and then store inside the refrigerator.
+Instead, transfer the cooked rice in a ziplock plastic bag or airtight storage container and then store inside the refrigerator.
 If you intend to use the former, make sure to remove as much air before getting it sealed.

 Texas roadhouse rice is one of the simple, cost-efficient yet best dishes you must try today.
 While this copycat recipe is not necessarily created similar to that at Texas Roadhouse, we guarantee that it is closely modeled on the textures and flavors of the popular rice.